Home > Thai Main Dishes > Laab Gai- Thai Ground Chicken Salad

 This post may contains links affiliate links, please read our disclosure policy.

+The ingredients are pretty minimal, but one that may be difficult to find is the toasted rice powder.
+This gives laab its unique flavor and texture.
 You can find pre-made toasted rice powder in Asian stores or here on Amazon, but it’s also easy to make your own.
+See instructions below.

 How to Make Toasted Rice Powder